core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Group Protection Flag bit MUST be set to 0.

-* The COSE_Encrypt0 object is encrypted using a symmetric pairwise key K, that the server derives as defined in {{sec-derivation-pairwise}}.
-In particular, the Sender/Recipient Key is the Sender Key of the server from its own Sender Context, i.e. the Recipient Key that the client stores in its own Recipient Context corresponding to the server.
+* The COSE_Encrypt0 object is encrypted using a symmetric pairwise key K, that the server derives as Pairwise Sender Key for the client (see {{sec-derivation-pairwise}}).

 * The Counter Signature is not computed.
 That is, unlike defined in {{compression}}, the payload of the OSCORE message terminates with the encoded ciphertext of the COSE object.